 E. DLPT or OPI score report.
 Applicants must ensure scores are in Military Personnel Data System (MilPDS) official records, or must upload their score report (see Eligibility Requirements above).

 F. Certificates from foreign language schools are optional.

 G. An endorsement from applicant's Commander/Director is mandatory and should be submitted directly through the online application site, prior to the closing of the application window.

 Q: What is the purpose of LEAP?

-A: The purpose of LEAP is to deliberately develop language enabled cross-cultural Airmen across General Purpose Force (GPF) Air Force specialties to enhance the application of airpower and posture Airmen fill Air Force global mission requirements.
-LEAP provides Airmen with the education and training required to reach and sustain desired proficiency levels with very little time away from their units at a lower cost over an acceptable time period.
-LEAP selects willing and able Airmen, develops, and sustains Language Regional Expertise and Culture (LREC) skills throughout a career and postures them for utilization in assignments, contingencies, and deployments.
+A: The purpose of LEAP is to deliberately develop language enabled cross-cultural Airmen across the General Purpose Force (GPF) Air Force specialties to enhance the application of airpower and posture Airmen to fill Air Force global mission requirements.
+LEAP provides Airmen with the education and training required to reach and sustain desired proficiency levels with very little time away from their units at a lower cost over an acceptable time.
+LEAP selects willing and able Airmen, develops and sustains Language Regional Expertise and Culture (LREC) skills over the course of a career and postures them for utilization in assignments, contingencies and deployments.

 Q: Who manages LEAP?

 A: The AFCLC manages LEAP for the Air Force, to include tracking administrative records, executing training, and other related tasks.
-While multiple offices within the AFCLC provide support for LEAP, the program is primarily managed by a small staff within the Language Division.
-The AFCLC is under Air University, located at Maxwell AFB, Alabama.
+The AFCLC is organized under Air University and Air War College, located at Maxwell AFB, Alabama.

 Q: How and why did LEAP originate?